FTOD/own-ptr/README.md

 *std::unique_ptr* is just the OwnedPointer of this project.
 I also want the BorrowedPointer type.
 However, you can only use references if you want to borrow a *unique_ptr*. (maybe i haven't found the right way?)
 And references can not be changed.
 So I created this.

+## Why not std::shared_ptr?
+Because it has a counter.
+The ownership is sufficient for it, so i don't want to counter.

 ## How to use
 ```cpp
     struct Point{